AndyFerrie/Website-Design-System/README.md

 - [Adobe Color](https://color.adobe.com/create/color-wheel) - A great resource for colour palettes.
 - [CSS Collapsible Menu - codeburst.io](https://codeburst.io/how-to-make-a-collapsible-menu-using-only-css-a1cd805b1390) - A guide to making collapsible menus using a hidden checkbox.

+### Acknowledgements

+- [VMG.ie](https://www.behance.net/gallery/43220685/Poster-The-quick-brown-fox-jumps-over-the-lazy-dog) - This is the source of the poster I used as a background.